-- i:gJ Protocol for communicating potential COVID-19 cases to the school community and other stakeholders (see section le of the Ready Schaols, Safe Learners guidance). - i:gJ Create a system for maintaining daily logs for each student/cohort for the purposes of contact t raci ng.
-This system needs to be made in consultation with a school/district nurse or an LPHA official. - If a student(s) is part of a stable cohort (a group of students that are consistently in contact with each other or in multiple cohort groups) that conform to the requirements of cohorting (see section Id of the Ready Schools, Safe Learners guidance), the daily log may be maintained for the cohort. - If a student(s) is not part of a stable cohort, then an individual student log must be maintained. - i:gJ Required components of individual daily student/cohort logs include: - Child' sname - Drop off/pick up time - Parent/guardian name and emergency contact information - All staff (including itinerant sta ff, substit ut es, and guest teachers) names and phone numbers who interact with a stable cohort or individual student - i:gJ Protocol to record/keep daily logs to be used for contact tracing for a minimum of four weeks to assist the LPHA as needed. - i:gJ Process to ensure that the school reports to and consults with the LPHA regarding cleaning and possible classroom or program closure if anyone who has entered school is diagnosed with COVID-19. - i:gJ Protocol to respond to potential outbreaks (see section 3 of the Ready Schoals, Safe Learners guidance).
+OH A/ODE Requirements Hybrid/Onsite Plan Protocol for communicating potential COVID-19 cases to the school community and other stakeholders (see section 1e of the Ready Schools, Safe Learners guidance).
+The ODE provided cohort tracing log will be used to record contact tracing.
+This is predominantly applicable to classroom cohorts and transportation where students are present for long periods of time.
+Create a system for maintaining daily logs for each student/cohort for the purposes of contact tracing.
+This system needs to be made in consultation with a school/district nurse or an LPHA official.
+If a student(s) is part of a stable cohort (a group of students that are consistently in contact with each other or in multiple cohort groups) that conform to the requirements of cohorting (see section 1d of the Ready Schools, Safe Learners guidance), the daily log may be maintained for the cohort.
+If a student(s) is not part of a stable cohort, then an individual student log must be maintained.
+Specialist employees who see individual or small groups out of the cohort group (i.e. special education) shall maintain separate logs.
+Cohort tracing logs will be housed in the school office for the required four week period of time.
+Required components of individual daily student/cohort logs include: Child's name Drop off/pick up time Parent/guardian name and emergency contact information All staff (including itinerant staff, substitutes, and guest teachers) names and phone numbers who interact with a stable cohort or individual student $\boxtimes$ Protocol to record/keep daily logs to be used for contact tracing for a minimum of four weeks to assist the LPHA as needed.
+Process to ensure that the school reports to and consults with the LPHA regarding cleaning and possible classroom or program closure if anyone who has entered school is diagnosed with COVID-19. $\boxtimes$ Protocol to respond to potential outbreaks (see section 3 of the